StephenClearyExamples/TcpChat/README.md

 ## Minimal Correct Implementation

 Each socket connection is two unidirectional streams of bytes.
+A minimal correct implementation consists of:

 - Message framing, to translate the streams of bytes to streams of messages.
 - Error handling: